aspose-psd/Aspose.PSD-for-.NET/README.md

 Are you ready to give Aspose.PSD for .NET a try?
 Simply execute `Install-Package Aspose.PSD` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.PSD for .NET and want to upgrade the version, please execute `Update-Package Aspose.PSD` to get the latest version.

-## Crop a PhotoShop PSD to Save Result in PNG format
+## Crop a PSD to Save Result as PNG

 ```csharp
 // implement correct Crop method for PSD files.